DoubleBite/BERT-GNN-Dependency/README.md

 <img src="https://i.imgur.com/5t8ibLd.png" width="500">

 Specifically, we use `StanfordCoreNLP` and `Stanza` to do dependency parsing and generate the dependency graphs for our corpus.
-In our model, each passage-question pair goes through two types of encoders: the BERT encoder to get the normal BERT representations, and the GNN encoder (GCN or GAT) to get graph representations that contains dependency information.
+In our model, each **passage-question pair** goes through two types of encoders: the **BERT encoder** to get the normal `BERT representations`, and the **GNN encoder** (GCN or GAT) to get `graph representations` that contains dependency information.
 Then, two types of representations are concatenated together and passed into the final classifier to get the start and end positions of the answer spans.

 <img src="https://i.imgur.com/EYHOUdo.png" width="600">